jaydroid0/pyxeapps/README.md

-# README
+# Readme
-Apps that buss, just like me.
-As always, it's Python.
-But I've used PyInstaller to convert the Python file to an executable (.exe) file.
-I'll upload cool apps with bussy names.
+Awesome Python apps!
+PyInstaller lib used to convert .py to .exe!
+Command: pyinstaller --onefile --noconsole <appname>.py

 # Releases
 Each release will have a different app.